Reduce Energy Costs and Increase Efficiency

 Saving Money And Energy

-You've probably heard that investing today will pay off tomorrow, and for air
+You've probably heard that investing today will pay off tomorrow, and for air compressors, this is true.

 For example, rotary screw compressors are more expensive up-front, but it would take 10 years for the energy cost to equal the cost of the compressor.
 With some piston compressors, that can happen as soon as a single year.